-In this regard, since 2023 the Group has been carrying out an energy assessment program involving key direct suppliers.
+Since 2023, the Group has been carrying out an energy assessment program involving key direct suppliers.
 These assessments, financed by the Group and carried out by specialised external consultants, are aimed at providing technical support to the suppliers involved, with the intention of building capacity and sustainability performance.
-In particular, they focus on initiatives with short pay back times and no impact on the quality and timing of production, such as the feasibility of installing photovoltaic systems at suppliers' sites or the procurement of renewable energy.
-The measures identified for each production site, aimed at supporting the supplier in defining a strategy to reduce energy consumption and CO2 emissions, are discussed in detail with the supplier in ad hoc sessions to better understand their technical and economic feasibility.
+In particular, they focus on initiatives with short payback periods and no impact on the quality and timing of production, such as the feasibility of installing photovoltaic systems at suppliers' sites or the procurement of renewable energy.
+In addition, the collaboration was also intensified with a selected group of suppliers, through an awareness campaign that promotes the adoption of industry best practices, the definition of emission reduction targets and the increased use of renewable energy.
+Given this commitment, the Group has become a partner of the Apparel Impact Institute (AII).

-Looking forward, the Group will continue engaging with the most carbon intensive manufacturers (e.g., dyeing or finishing) to stimulate them towards the implementation of energy efficiency programs.
+Looking forward, the Group will continue to work with suppliers performing more energy intensive processes (e.g., dyeing or finishing) to encourage them to implement energy efficiency programs.